AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-best-practices.md

 # Namespaces best practices

-OSIsoft recommends using one of the following strategies when creating namespaces:
+We recommend using one of the following strategies when creating namespaces:

 - Strategy 1 &ndash; Create a separate namespace for each environment, for example, Production, Development, Staging, and so on.
 - Strategy 2 &ndash; Create a separate namespace for each of your customers.